-The Summer Research Program is a competitive program for current Penn Dental Medicine students in good academic standing to engage in a basic laboratory or clinical research project.
+The Summer Research Program is for current Penn Dental Medicine students to engage in a basic laboratory or clinical research project.
 The purpose of the program is to give interested dental students a chance to experience both basic and clinical dental research from a “hands-on” perspective by participation in an ongoing faculty research investigation.
-Research students work full time in July and August with a faculty advisor.
+Student researchers are expected to work full time during the summer and continue their research throughout the academic year with a faculty advisor on a mutually agreed research project.
 Learn more about the program and how to apply

 Students interested in an academic career often consider applying to one Penn Dental Medicine’s dual degree programs, which offer students a variety of research opportunities.